frenck/spook/documentation/other_features.md

 :class: dropdown

 - The count starts again after a restart.
 Spook remembers the runs while it is running, and nothing is written down, so a restart hands back a full allowance.
 - The limit cannot go above 64.
-Spook keeps the last 64 runs of each automation and script, and answering a larger limit would need a longer memory than that.
+Spook keeps the last 64 runs of each automation, and answering a larger limit would need a longer memory than that.
 Above 64 runs in a window it is not really an allowance any more.
-- Only automations and scripts have an allowance.
-Both are counted, but a condition checked outside either has nothing to count against and passes.
+- Automations only.
+Scripts are left out on purpose: Home Assistant announces a script run before deciding whether it is allowed, so a call turned down for already running would spend an allowance on a run that never happened.
+A condition checked anywhere other than an automation has nothing to count against and passes.
-- Only the 256 most recently active automations and scripts are followed.
+- Only the 256 most recently run automations are followed.
 Beyond that the least recently used one is forgotten, which hands its allowance back.
 Not something a normal house will reach, but it is a limit.
 - The run doing the asking does not count against itself.
-A script announces itself before its sequence starts, so without that a limit of one would turn down the very first run.
+A condition sitting inside the actions is checked while the run is already under way, so without that a limit of one would turn down every run.

 :::